- Official EFT Tutorial

 Obviously, the Tearless Trauma Technique is most useful when dealing with severely traumatic events like sexual abuse, physical abuse, war memories, etc. However, there are plenty of other events with high intensity, so you may choose to use this technique regularly.

-As you might guess by now, the global nature of this approach makes it potentially less thorough than the other tools.
+As you might understand by now, the global nature of this approach makes it potentially less thorough than the other tools.
 The details are not only hidden from you, but typically, they are hidden from the client as well, so it is even more of a challenge to identify new aspects (or other events) as they appear.
-For that reason, always be sure that you test your results.
+For that reason, use the Tell the Story Technique to clear out all aspects and be sure that you test your results.
 Further, always be aware that when you are dealing with an event this intense, your testing methods should be on the conservative side until you are confident that all aspects have been addressed.

 By adding the Tearless Trauma Technique to your repertoire, you can start addressing yet another class of Specific Events and expand your EFT horizons.